MinetestSam/frost_factions/mods/extrahorns/README.md

 the textures for the wardrum were made by archfan also known as archfan7411#0774 on discord

 the sound for the wardrum is from https://freesound.org/people/Taira%20Komori/sounds/213319/

+the sound for the triangle is available at https://www.freesfx.co.uk/sfx/triangle